 A hypothetical scenario highlighting the possible abuse of data collected from the Internet of Things is presented here.
 A net-connected smart home sends “at home” status upstream as one of its several communications.
 Approximately around the same time the Samsung smart TV suddenly stops communicating with its servers.
 It will not take too long for a cyber-savvy person to correlate the two metadata obtained from the cloud server and decide whether a person is at home or not.

 The difference between data and metadata on the internet is artificial, rather misleading, says the daily.
-For example, when one sends a tweet saying I am watching TV, the [sending a] tweet becomes the metadata while the information sent across becomes the information.
+For example, when one sends a tweet saying I am watching TV, the tweet becomes the metadata while the information sent across becomes the information.
 However, when the Samsung TV is communicating with its servers, the metadata contains the information too.

 A collection of metadata has been already debated for long; more emphatically since Edward Snowden’s leaks about the classified NSA documents.